swiftlang/swift/docs/StringManifesto.md

 #### Low-Level Textual Analysis

-We should provide convenient APIs processing strings by character.
+We should provide convenient APIs for processing strings by character.
 For example, it should be easy to cleanly express, “if this string starts with `"f"`, process the rest of the string as follows…”  Swift is well-suited to expressing this common pattern beautifully, but we need to add the APIs.
 Here are two examples